!Important Message from Better Health Chiropractic regarding COVID-19 (Novel Coronavirus) - Read More

 Better Health Chiropractic & Physical Rehab offers a wonderfully unique traction system known as the DRS System.
 This system works to give space back to the vertebrae in the spine.
 This, in turn, helps alleviate pain caused by pinched nerves and other alignment conditions.

 Better Health also offers physical therapy, massage therapy, and individualized chiropractic care.
 A multidisciplinary approach is given to increase the effects of each treatment.
 The Alaska Back Pain Protocol is a series of treatments designed to take the elements of each style of care and provide clients with the highest level of chiropractic care possible.
-Ask about it today at Better Health Chiropractic in Wasilla!

 Dr. Brent Wells has been a trusted chiropractor since moving his family from Oregon to Alaska back in 1998 and founded Better Health Chiropractic & Physical Rehab – B.S. from Univ. of Nevada, Doctorate from Western States Chiropractic College, volunteer for Reflex Sympathetic Dystrophy Foundation, and member of the American Chiropractic Association.
 As a chiropractor his focus is on family, including his 3 children and wife of 20+ years, his clinics, and ongoing education.